10 best expense management software tools for HR and finance teams

 Best for: Spend control and corporate cards

-For finance teams that care most about controlling card spend, Ramp pairs corporate charge cards with a full spend management layer, covering everything from budgets and approvals to reimbursements and vendor payments.
-It combines physical and virtual corporate cards with expense tracking, bill pay, and vendor management in one platform, so teams can centralize company payments and tighten policy controls without juggling separate tools.
+For finance teams that prioritize controlling card spend, Ramp pairs corporate charge cards with a full spend management layer, covering everything from budgets and approvals to reimbursements and vendor payments.

 Key Features: